chr-fritz/knx-exporter/README.md

 You must replace `[CONFIG-FILE]` with the path to your configuration file that you prepared in the previous step.
 After starting the exporter you can open [`http://localhost:8080/metrics`](http://localhost:8080/metrics) to view the exported metrics.

+## Exported metrics

+Beside exported metrics from KNX group addresses it exports some additional metrics.
+This metrics can be grouped into three groups:

+1. **KNX Message Metrics:** Three counter metrics which counts the number of
+   - received messages `knx_messages{direction="received",processed="false"}`
+   - processed received messages `knx_messages{direction="received",processed="true"}` and
+   - sent messages `knx_messages{direction="sent",processed="true"}`.
+2. **HTTP Metrics:** Counts the processed number of successfully and failed http requests.
+All metrics starts with `promhttp_`.
+3. **GoLang Metrics:** These are metrics which indicates some health information about memory, cpu usage, threads and other GoLang internal information.

+## Health Check Endpoints

+The KNX Prometheus Exporter provides endpoints for liveness and readiness checks like they were recommended in enviroments like Kubernetes.
+They are reachable under `/live` and `/ready`.
+With `/live?full=1` and `/ready?full=1` they also print the status of every single check.

 ## Contributing